sophia2798/weather_app/README.md

 ![alt-text](./assets/searchbox.png "Search Section")

-- A current weather section that displays the date, a general weather description, an icon, temperature, humidity, wind speed, and the UV Index.
+- A current weather section that displays the date, a general weather description, an icon, temperature, humidity, wind speed, local time, and the UV Index.
 Additionally, the UV Index is color coded depending on the condition (Green - Favorable, Yellow - Moderate, and Red - Dangerous).

 ![alt-text](./assets/current.png "Current Weather")